 Once one of our registration administrators has finalised processing, you will receive a further email confirming your registration and a PDF registration certificate and invoice/receipt.

 The current charges for online registration are £42.50 for 5 years or £72.50 for 10 years per work.

-You are also be able to order paper certificates at £2.00 each or sheets of registration labels at £2.00 each if required.
+You are also be able to order paper certificates at £2.00 each or sheets of registration labels at £2.00 per sheet (each sheet contains 84 labels) if required.

 All charges are in UK Pounds Sterling (GBP).
 All charges include VAT.

 - Is it possible to extend the registration period beyond 10 years?